 In the afternoon, you’ll hear about the impacts of apartheid on the city’s residents at the Kwa Muhle Museum.
 Nelson Mandela cast his first vote in Durban in 1994 in the country’s first all-race elections, and just an hour and a half outside the city you can visit the site where he was arrested.

 As part of your tour, you can also visit the Moses Mabhida Stadium, which hosted the 2010 FIFA World Cup.
 The SkyCar ride takes you up the stadium arch to a 106 m (348 ft) high viewpoint overlooking the city and ocean.

 Best time to visit Durban

-Our itineraries will give you suggestions for what is possible when you travel in Durban, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in Durban, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Durban